sickcodes/Docker-OSX/FAQ.md

 The macOS UI expects and relies on GPU acceleration, and there is (currently) no way to provide GPU acceleration in the virtual hardware.
 See [osx-optimizer](https://github.com/sickcodes/osx-optimizer) for macOS configuration to speed things up.

+### Extract the Virtual Disk

+With the container stopped, `sudo find /var/lib/docker -size +10G -name mac_hdd_ng.img` to find the disk image then copy it where you want it.

 ### Disk Space

 Is your host machine's disk, specifically `/var` (because of `/var/lib/docker`), getting full?
 [Fix it](README.md#increase-disk-space-by-moving-varlibdocker-to-external-drive-block-storage-nfs-or-any-other-location-conceivable).